zulfanaa/mapping-challenge-2025/README.md

 ### Day 15 – Fire: Mount Merapi
 **The Volcanic Hazard Zones**
 A map of Mount Merapi, focusing on the Sleman side, showing volcanic hazard zones.
 The high-risk areas (Zone 1) stretch like tentacles along rivers, while Zones 2 and 3 form the rounded bell.
-Hazard data is from **@BNPB Indonesia**.
+Hazard data is from **BNPB Indonesia**.
 The jellyfish shape gives a visual sense of scale, enhanced with a fun comparison to 50 of the world’s largest jellyfish.

 ## License
 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.